amgauna/amgauna/README.md

 </a>
 </div>

-# 👩🏻‍💻 Hi, I'm ANA GAUNA
+# 👩🏻‍💻 Hi, I'm '''ANA MERCEDES GAUNA - Tech Dev'''

 ### ✨ About me 💕🐶😺🖥️💻📺🎦🎸🍔🍕🌭🧁🍰
 * I am Brazilian, woman, mother of an adult daughter.
-I live and work in the in the Neighborhood: Botafogo, south zone of the City: Rio de Janeiro, State: Rio de Janeiro, Brazil.
-I worked as an Administration Technician from 1985 to 1996.
-I have been working using the internet in Brazil since 1995.
-I have had websites at https://cgi.br and https://registro.br since 1998.
+I live and work in the in the Neighborhood: Botafogo, south zone of the City of Rio de Janeiro, RJ, Brazil.
+* I am a Senior Data Processing Technologist, Professional Registration CRA-RJ:03-03161 of Conselho Regional de Administração of State of Rio de Janeiro, Brazil.
-* Professional registration CRA-RJ:03-03161 of Technologist in Data Processing.
-Higher Course in Data Processing Technology, held at FACHA - Faculdades Integradas Helio Alonso, classroom course completed in 2003, in the City of Rio de Janeiro, RJ, Brazil.
+* Higher Course in Data Processing Technology, held at FACHA - Faculdades Integradas Helio Alonso, classroom course completed in 2003, in the City of Rio de Janeiro, RJ, Brazil.
+* I have been working using the internet since 1996 with Technical Project Management, Information Technology, ERP Systems Implementation, Administration Techniques, Google Digital Marketing, APIs and Cloud Computing.
+* I have been working using websites at https://cgi.br and https://registro.br since 1998 in City of Rio de Janeiro, RJ, Brazil.

 ---
 ### ✨ Self-Taught Study (2015 to present)